-- IE displays an error message that a certificate is not trusted when browsing to SDMS WebVision.
+- When browsing to SDMS WebVision, IE displays an error message indicating that a certificate is not trusted

 - NuGenesis 8 SDMS SR2

-The SSL certificate as used by the SDMS Web server does not pass Internet Explorer's validation checks.
+The SSL certificate used by the SDMS Web server does not pass Internet Explorer's validation checks.

 FIX or WORKAROUND

 Each SDMS Web server must have a valid certificate assigned to it in Microsoft IIS.
 The certificate must be:

 - Issued by a Certificate Authority (CA); that is, it must NOT be a self-signed certificate

 - Issued by a CA that the client can access, whether managed internally or by a third-party company